jackneill1/SixEyeDocs/core/Permissions.rst

 Context Site
 ++++++++++++

 Permissions in this context are related to the current Site only.
 Users already in the site can be managed.
-Any user added to a Site but not yet registered will be preceded with a ``@``.
+Any user added to a Site but not yet registered will be preceded with an ``@``.

-All device within a Site can also be managed on an individual basis.
+All devices within a Site are managed on an individual basis.

 Context Portal
 ++++++++++++++